 Later comes the technical part.
 We need to come up with equations describing how populations of males and females in each region evolve with time.
 We also have to figure out parameters (constant values) describing different parts of the model, for example region capacities.
 In order to do that, we either use observations from the real world or statistical methods.

 When the model is ready, it’s useful to run some computer simulations to check if they agree with the observations (or, if observations aren’t available, with the common sense).
-Sometimes a graphical representation provided by a computer can tell us more about the model than long calculations.
+Sometimes a graphical representation provided by a computer can tell us more about the model than arduous calculations.

 If we’re not satisfied with the model’s performance, we can modify it.
 If we’re satisfied… we can modify it as well to include more details or add extra components.
 For example, in my research I decided to see what happens when we periodically change the capacity of the first region.
 This can happen in the nature, because in many natural habitats of crocodiles seasonal floodings can occur, moving the regions far from the river.